Corporate supporter of this work:

 The polecat (Mustela putorius) is of considerable conservation significance in Britain.
 This is particularly so because of its current recolonisation of many areas of lowland Britain from which it was trapped to extinction at the end of the 19th century.

 The general lack of awareness and understanding of this recovery, and the paucity of information on the status, distribution and behaviour of polecats in the recently colonised areas, prompted the VWT to initiate a number of conservation-centred studies on the species.
 This included looking at the relationship between wild polecats and feral ferrets.
-For more information about the polecat please visit our Free downloads page.
+We have produced two leaflets that are available to download for free; one on the polecat and one on polecats and ferrets.

 The Trust has undertaken two national polecat distribution surveys, one during the 1990s and a second one in 2004-2006, which monitored the range expansion of polecats and polecat-ferrets (see map below of polecat distribution as shown by the 2004-2006 survey).
 See our publications page for the reports published on these surveys.
 Until 2010 the Trust ran an annual Polecat Abundance Monitoring Survey every autumn, using volunteers to record live or dead polecats seen whilst driving.